Gesee-y/Gesee-y/README.md

 ## About Me

-I'm a fairly regular developer who enjoys low-level programming, optimizations, and other related topics.
+I'm a fairly regular developer with an interest in low-level programming, optimizations, and other related topics.
 I'm 18 years old and currently in my first year at the **National Advanced School of Engineering of Yaoundé**, studying Digital Humanities.
-I started coding at 15, mainly because I loved games and wanted to create some myself.
+I started coding at 15, driven by my love for games and my desire to create some myself.

 ## My Languages

-- Julia (my primary language)
+- Julia (primary language)
 - Rust
 - Nim
 - Python
 - GDScript
 - HTML
 - CSS
 - JavaScript

-# My tools
+## My Tools

 - Godot 4
+- Gamemaker Studio 2
 - Blender

-## My Main Achievements
+## Main Achievements

 - **[ReactiveECS.jl](https://github.com/Gesee-y/ReactiveECS.jl)**: The fastest and most flexible ECS in Julia, built with reactive pipelines and a database-like storage model.
-- **[Cruise.jl](https://github.com/Gesee-y/Cruise.jl)**: A game engine built entirely from scratch.
-I also developed the **[rendering engine](https://github.com/Gesee-y/Horizons.jl)**, **[physics engine](https://github.com/Gesee-y/Interactions.jl)**, **[audio engine](https://github.com/Gesee-y/WavesFlow.jl)**, the **[animation system](https://github.com/Gesee-y/ReAnimation.jl)** and more.
+- **[Cruise.jl](https://github.com/Gesee-y/Cruise.jl)**: A game engine developed entirely from scratch.
+I also created its **[rendering engine](https://github.com/Gesee-y/Horizons.jl)**, **[physics engine](https://github.com/Gesee-y/Interactions.jl)**, **[audio engine](https://github.com/Gesee-y/WavesFlow.jl)**, **[animation system](https://github.com/Gesee-y/ReAnimation.jl)**, and more.
-- A complete **[Undertale engine](https://github.com/Gesee-y/xxxxtale-engine)** built on Godot 4 with already 3 games, designed with clean code principles in mind, SOLID principles, and composition over inheritance.
+- A complete **[Undertale engine](https://github.com/Gesee-y/xxxxtale-engine)** built on Godot 4, featuring three games so far, designed with clean code principles, SOLID principles, and composition over inheritance.
-- Worked on **Versetale**, a full deltarune fangame as one of the main programmers in collaborations with musicians and spriters.
+- Worked on **Versetale**, a full Deltarune fangame, as one of the main programmers in collaboration with musicians and artists.
-- **[Numerous LeetCode problems](https://github.com/Gesee-y/Leetcode-challenge)** solved in Rust, demonstrating my understanding of algorithms and data structures.
+- **[Numerous LeetCode problems](https://github.com/Gesee-y/Leetcode-challenge)** solved in Rust, showcasing my understanding of algorithms and data structures.
 - And much more — feel free to explore my repositories.

-## Realization
+## Achievements in Mathematics

-- I was selected in my country for the French mathematics olympiad, but I didn't reached the final phase.
+- Selected to represent my country in the French Mathematics Olympiad, though I did not reach the final phase.
-- I participated in the IMMC 2025 inthe Cameroun's team.
+- Participated in the IMMC 2025 as part of the Cameroon team.

-## Current activity
+## Current Studies

-Actually I'm actively learning at school:
+Currently, I am actively learning:

-- Statistics and applied maths
+- Statistics and applied mathematics
 - Computer architecture
-- Laws
+- Law
-- General economy
+- General economics
 - Algorithms

-## My Hobbies
+## Hobbies

-When I'm not coding (which is already one of my favorite hobbies), I enjoy:
+When I'm not coding (which is already one of my favorite activities), I enjoy:

-- Creepy games
+- Horror games
 - Basketball
 - Game music

 ## Contact

-You can check my profile to find all the links to reach me.
+You can check my profile for links to reach me.